 Put the dolls away because, despite the name, the only thing you stick a pin in at VooDooFest is your Facebook location to show off to aaalll your friends that you’re at this epic music festival.

 New Orleans celebrates Halloween with a weekend of international music acts.
-Although you’d expect a line up of renowned jazz acts from this soul city, more mainstream artists can be heard, along with up and comers, with past performances from Tiesto, Nine Inch Nails and 50 Cent.
+Although you’d expect a lineup of renowned jazz acts from this soul city, more mainstream artists can be heard, along with up-and-comers, with past performances from Tiesto, Nine Inch Nails and 50 Cent.

 Across six stages in the Mississippi lagoons, it’s costumes on and party up for the full three days.
 As part of the whole Louisiana experience I’d also get stuck into the alligator bites and po-boys I’ve read so much about for the true NOLA experience.